google-research/tensorflow_constrained_optimization/README.md

 recall constraint) is a rate-based problem, but for illustrative reasons we will show how to create a `ConstrainedMinimizationProblem` for this task.

-The constructor will takes three parameters: a `Tensor` containing the classification labels (0 or 1) for every training example, another `Tensor` containing the model's predictions on every training example (sometimes called the "logits"), and the lower bound on recall that will be enforced using a constraint.
+The constructor takes three parameters: a `Tensor` containing the classification labels (0 or 1) for every training example, another `Tensor` containing the model's predictions on every training example (sometimes called the "logits"), and the lower bound on recall that will be enforced using a constraint.

 As before, this implementation will contain both constraints *and* proxy
 constraints: the former represents the constraint that the true recall (defined